VictoriaShalabaeva/Visit-Moscow/README.md

 Click [Here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

+### Creating Google Map API key

+1. Create a Gmail account [Here](https://accounts.google.com/signup?hl=en).

+2. Create a billing account at [developers.google.com](https://developers.google.com/).

+3. Create your API key following this [documentation](https://developers.google.com/maps/gmp-get-started#quickstart).

+4. Restrict your API key following this [documentation](https://developers.google.com/maps/documentation/javascript/get-api-key).

+### Connecting to EmailJS

+1. Go to [EmailJS](https://www.emailjs.com/) and create an account.

+2. Connect your email service by following the steps described [Here](https://www.emailjs.com/docs/user-guide/connecting-email-services/).

+3. Create an email template by following the steps described [Here](https://www.emailjs.com/docs/user-guide/creating-email-templates/).

+4. Create a contact form on your webpage by following the steps described [Here](https://www.emailjs.com/docs/tutorial/creating-contact-form/).

+### Creating OpenWeather API key

+1. Go to [OpenWeather API](https://openweathermap.org/api) and create an account.

+2. Once you have created an account, you will receive an API key on your email.

+3. Access current weather data for any location.
+Read this [documentation](https://openweathermap.org/current) on how to call OpenWeather API.

 ## Credits

 ### Content